Domestic and family abuse and violence

 Family risk of breast or ovarian cancer

 What is a family risk of breast or ovarian cancer?
-Around five percent of breast cancers and 15 percent of...
+Around 5 percent of breast cancers and 15 percent of ovarian cancers are due to a family link.
+This means the person with cancer has a gene mutation from a blood relative.
+A mutation is a change or fault in...

 Family risk of colorectal or endometrial cancer